 - Enhancing outdoor visibility from the home interior

 - Allowing more natural light into the home as opposed to other solar heat blocking options using solar window film

 - Boosting safety and security with window treatments that provide added protection against break-ins and the shattering of glass

-But if there’s one thing many homeowners are concerned about when it comes to window tinting, it’s the cost – which is why some people attempt the DIY tinting of their windows.
+But if there’s one thing many homeowners are concerned about, it’s the window tinting cost – which is why some people attempt the DIY tinting of their windows.
 Still, how easy is it to tint your own windows?
 Is doing it yourself the best way to save money?

 Here, we’ll do a DIY window tint vs professional installation comparison by showing the pros and cons of both options.

 DIY Window Tinting

 When it comes to DIY home window tinting, there are two distinct advantages: cost savings and the options available.